JasperNaberman/Programming-Project/PROCESS.md

 # Day 13 (24-01)
 Today I relocated the sunburst chart to the main visualizations-page.
 It now stands right to the map, above the bar chart.
 The color scheme of the sunburst consists of the same range as the colors of the map.
 I also added a map legend, consisting of a color gradient and some text.
 For the bar chart I changed the checkbox to sort the bars to two radio buttons, so the user is clearly informed what kind of sortation (s)he is looking at.
 Finally, I added a tooltip to the sunburst.
 This works also while zoomed in.
 A screenshot of the visualization page is found below.
 ![](doc/visualizationpage_(24-01).png)

+# Day 14 (25-01)
+Today I added more interactivity for the user by linking the three visualizations with each other.
+Now, when the user clicks on a bar, the sunburst zooms in on the country of that bar.
+The same holds for the map; when the user clicks on a country, the sunburst is updated for that country.
+I also added a drop down menu where the user can select a country.
+At the moment that fails to deliver any form of action, but eventually it will hopefully update the sunburst as well.